raspberrypilearning/3d-adventure/en/step_3.md

 + Are you using the positive and negative values you need for your movement range.

 Look at the character in the Inspector.
 Is your character rotated to face in the direction you wish to move?

 --- /collapse ---

---- collapse ---

----
-title: My variables do not appear in the Inspector
----

-Check that your variables are set up as **public** variables so that you can view them and edit their values in the Inspector.

---- /collapse ---